 Now for the first time, we were able to financially support things outside of music, that we felt were good for the City.

-So we sponsored the visit of the Anne Frank exhibition & also traveled abroad at the Council’s invitation, representing Newcastle at an International Conference (see History page 33).
+So we sponsored the visit of the Anne Frank Exhibition & also traveled abroad at the Council’s invitation, representing Newcastle at an International Conference in Rotterdam.

 It was around this time we first coined the phrase ‘Racially Harmonic’ in our publicity for the Club & we had never been so focused.